hyperledger/indy-hipe/text/connection-protocol/README.md

 ## 0. Invitation to Connect
 [0-invitation]: #1-invitation

 An invitation to connect may be transferred using any method that can reliably transmit text.
 The result  must be the essential data necessary to initiate a [Connection Request](#2.-connection-request) message.
-An connection invitation is a agent message with agent plaintext format, but is an **out-of-band communication** and therefore not communicated using wire level encoding or encryption.
+A connection invitation is an agent message with agent plaintext format, but is an **out-of-band communication** and therefore not communicated using wire level encoding or encryption.
 The necessary data that an invitation to connect must result in is:
 * suggested label

 * publicly resolvable did